Sunday, October 30, 2005

 Then yesterday I got sick of it.
 Enough is enough and I'd had enough.

 Enough pampering myself after the teeny little chill I had.

 Enough thinking I'd had it rough.

 Enough treating myself like royalty.

 Why do we think full-time vacation would be a good thing?
-Because we are naive.
-Because we have not learned to love our work.
-Because we have not learned to love our days.
+We are naive.
+We haven't learned to love our work, our days, our normal life.